decenterland/vision/README.md

 decenterland.crypto
 ###################

-has been claimed in the Ethereum Virtual Machine. first IPFS instance of decenterland.crypto is now viewable using BRAVE browser, Opera Browser natively or Chrome browser with unstoppable extension.
+has been claimed in the Ethereum Virtual Machine.
+IPFS instance of decenterland.crypto is now viewable using BRAVE browser, Opera Browser natively or Chrome browser with unstoppable extension.

 ###################
 decenterland.crypto